e4d6ca1/e4d6ca1/README.md

 ++ << -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- >> ++

-  Everyday, every hour, everything of my life is coding (not even kidding).
+  Everyday, every hour the grind continues

   (technically) a Unity Developer